 The Museum has contracted with an outside vendor to operate its food services.
 This contract expires in 2025 and is cancelable with notice.
 The vendor has made capital improvements totaling \$4,056,000 associated with the food service facilities, with these outlays being amortized on a straight-line basis over a 20-year schedule.
-Should the Museum terminate the agreement, it is obligated to pay the vendor the unamortized balance of the liability under management agreement, which was \$769,000 and \$974,000, as of June 30, 2021 and 2020, respectively.
-The current portion of \$205,000 is reflected in accounts payable and accrued liabilities each year.
+Should the Museum terminate the agreement, it is obligated to pay the vendor the unamortized balance of the liability under management agreement, which was \$993,000 and \$769,000, as of June 30, 2022 and 2021, respectively.
+The current portion of \$348,000 is reflected in accounts payable and accrued liabilities each year.

 The Museum has also contracted with an outside vendor to operate its gift shop.
-This contract expires in 2025.
+This contract expires in 2030.

 Both agreements provide for minimum annual rental payments to the Museum, with additional amounts due based on each vendor's revenue.
 The combined minimum rent due each year under these contracts is \$1,825,000.
-However, due to the COVID-19 pandemic, the Museum has waived the minimum requirement through June 30, 2021.
-Total actual revenue realized was \$343,000 and \$1,486,000 for the years ended June 30, 2021 and 2020, respectively, which is included in ancillary services and other income.
+However, due to the COVID-19 pandemic, the Museum waived the minimum requirement through June 30, 2021 and recovered at reduced rates through June 30, 2022.
+Total actual revenue realized was \$1,437,000 and \$343,000 for the years ended June 30, 2022 and 2021, respectively, which is included in ancillary services and other income.